thiago-23/coffee-stop/README.md

 * About Us:
   * Display a message telling the users about Café Stop.
-  * Containing 3 pictures about café stop team, who we are and opening hours.
+  * Containing 3 pictures about the café stop team, who we are and opening hours.

 ![About Section](docs/about-us.png)